-New Bern, the second oldest town in North Carolina, was settled in 1710 by Swiss and German immigrants who named the settlement after the Swiss capital, Bern.
-New Bern's skyline, like that of any Swiss city or town, is distinguished by its brick clock tower above City Hall.
-"Bern" is a German word meaning "bear," and in both the Swiss capital and in New Bern, the black bear symbol is found all over town from the first greeting at the Trent Road exit from US Highway 70 to the enjoyable Bear Plaza in the middle of the Historic Downtown district.
+New Bern (40 miles from Beaufort, NC), is the second oldest town in North Carolina, and was settled in 1710 by Swiss and German immigrants who named the settlement after the Swiss capital, Bern.
+New Bern’s skyline, like that of any Swiss city or town, is distinguished by its brick clock tower above City Hall.
+“Bern” is a German word meaning “bear,” and in both the Swiss capital and in New Bern, the black bear symbol is found all over town from the first greeting at the Trent Road exit from US Highway 70 to the enjoyable Bear Plaza in the middle of the Historic Downtown district.

 At the heart of town and the history of New Bern is Tryon Palace, the Georgian brick mansion built for the British Colonial governor William Tryon in 1770.
 It is a showplace and living museum of Colonial history with lavish surrounding gardens backgrounded by the lovely Trent River.
 The palace was a stately setting for the first State Legislature meeting that occurred in 1777.

 New Bern is the site of many firsts: the state’s first public school, the state’s first printing press printed the first book and newspaper printed in North Carolina; the first official celebration of George Washington’s birthday was in New Bern where George Washington did actually sleep a time or two; one of the first celebrations of Independence Day after the Declaration of Independence was in New Bern; and, topping it off, a New Bern pharmacist invented a brew he called Brad’s Drink which created a great following of New Bernians.
 Now we all know Brad’s Drink was the first Pepsi Cola.